Ahmad Rahi

-Ahmad Rahi (12 November 1923 – 2 September 2002) was a Punjabi poet and writer from Pakistan.
+Ahmad Rahi (Note: Punjabi: احمد راہی) (12 November 1923 – 2 September 2002) was a Punjabi poet and writer from Pakistan.

 Early life

-He was born 12 November 1923 in Amritsar, British India.
-His real name was Ghulam Ahmad, a name given by his spiritual leader Khorsheed Ahmad.
+Ghulam Ahmad (professional name 'Ahmad Rahi') was born on 12 November 1923 in Amritsar, British India.
+His birth name was Ghulam Ahmad, a name given by his spiritual leader Khorsheed Ahmad.
 He completed his basic early education from Amritsar in 1940.
 After completing his high school, he got admission in M.A.O.
 College, Lahore but was expelled due to taking part in political movements.
 After expulsion, he joined his father in his business of selling embroidered wool shawls in the local market.

 Life and film career in Pakistan

-After independence of Pakistan in 1947, he migrated to Pakistan and joined the magazine Sawera as an editor in Lahore.
-He was paid Rupees 25 as monthly salary back then.
-He wrote about the events and bloodshed leading to independence of Pakistan in 1947 which was a very painful personal experience for him due to the atrocities committed by Muslims, Sikhs and Hindus against each other.
+After independence of Pakistan in 1947, he migrated to Pakistan and joined the magazine Sawera as an editor in Lahore at a monthly salary of Rupees 25.
+He wrote about the events and bloodshed leading up to the independence of Pakistan in 1947 which was a very painful personal experience for him due to the atrocities committed by Muslims, Sikhs and Hindus against each other.
 Religious biases and sectarian animosities flared up and were at their peak level during 1947.
 Deeply and personally affected by the events, he wrote two books on this subject.
-His first book Tarinjan was published in 1952 and second book was also published under the name of Nimi Nimi Hawa.
+His first book Taranjan was published in 1952 and the second book was also published under the name of Nimi Nimi Hawa.
 Both books were in the Punjabi language.
-Taranjan was a poetry book about the bloodshed related to independence of Pakistan in 1947.
+Taranjan was a poetry book about the bloodshed ahead of the independence of Pakistan in 1947.